epw/consensus/consensus.md

 * Pick a plan a character has been working on, and play to find out how the next step is prepared or executed, or goes wrong.

-* Pick a Force that just had a Status Track advance, or advance a Stack Track and then pick that Force.
+* Pick a Force that just had a Status Track advance, or advance a Status Track and then pick that Force.
 Make the outcome affect one or more of the Mages, and show them first encountering it.

 * Ask how a character connects with an Anchor or Inspiration.